sameersbn/docker-mysql/README.md

 MYSQL_IP=$(docker inspect mysql | grep IPAddres | awk -F'"' '{print $4}')
 ```

 By default the root mysql user is not assigned a password and remote logins are permitted from the '172.17.%.%' address space.
-This means that you should be able to login to the mysql server as root from the host machine.
+This means that you should be able to login to the mysql server as root from the host machine as well as other containers running on the same host.

+To test if the mysql server is configured properly, try connecting to the server.

 ```
 mysql -h${MYSQL_IP} -uroot